 A total of 260 students participated in the SJ Aspires pilot program as 12th graders in 2019-20.
 Of these students, 163 earned financial incentives, and 59 students have claimed their rewards and are enrolled in community college or four-year colleges and universities.
 The remaining students may yet claim their scholarship funds after enrolling in post-secondary education.

-In 2020, SJ Aspires was expanded to include more than 700 students, including 375 students in the Class of 2024 from William C. Overfelt High School — a Title 1 school in a low-income community in East San Jose — as well as the entire sophomore class of 252 students at San Jose High School, and 25 students at Opportunity Youth Academy, an alternative high school managed by the Santa Clara County Office of Education.
-An additional 50 seniors at Overfelt were also enrolled in the program this year.
+In 2021, SJ Aspires was expanded to include more than 1,150 students, including 220 students in the Class of 2025 and 392 students in the Class of 2024 from William C. Overfelt High School — a Title 1 school in a low-income community in East San Jose — as well as 141 students in the class of 2025, 183 students in the class of 2024, and 236 students in the class of 2023 at San Jose High School.

 The SJ Aspires program is made possible in part through the generosity of the following organizations and individuals.